mkcullen228/w205_2017_summer/exercise_2/README.txt

 Exercise 2
 Step-by-Step instructions to running extweetwordcount Applictaion

-To start you will need to update XXXX File with twitter credentials.
 Ensure dependencies are installed and/or running Dependencies can be found in the Architecture document.